haraldsk/puppet-module-nfs/README.md

-puppet-module-nfsserver
+puppet-module-nfs
 =======================

-Puppet module for setting up nfsserver and exports.
+Puppet module for setting up nfsserver and clients.